 Mount House School, Barnet

-All change for this small, inclusive school on the Herts/ London border - a brand new head, the introduction of boys and big plans to take the facilities to the next level.
+This small, inclusive school on the Herts / London border now welcomes boys too, has a progressive new Head and big plans to take the facilities to the next level.

 The selective school currently has 230 pupils (with plans to take this up to around 350) and has been an educational institution since 1940.
 The main building is a Georgian beauty surrounded by pretty gardens, with some much less attractive, but cleverly concealed modern additions at the back (soon to have a facelift).
 It’s all housed on a bijou plot of 6 acres, set nicely back from the road and surrounded by trees, making it feel like a safe and welcoming little oasis that happy, energetic kids spill out into at break times.
 As it’s only a mile from an underground station, you can forgive the lack of grounds for the convenience of being able to quickly commute to the capital after drop off.

 Like most small schools, Mount House makes the most of what it has on site and then outsources to nearby facilities for the rest.
 The glorious leafy part of North London that the school is based in means kids don’t have far to go to find playing fields and acres of forest though.

 For sports, the school uses both Monken Hadley Common, just outside the school gates, for cross country and running club and Hadley Wood Playing Fields for athletics, cricket and rounders.
 They also have a partnership with Southgate Hockey Club (a minibus ride away) whose facilities they use for coaching and matches.
 Down the side of the Georgian school house there are currently two netball/tennis/basketball courts, which will be transformed by September 2021 as part of the school’s building plans into MUGAs (multi use games areas), which will greatly improve the on-site sports facilities.
 The school has its own sizeable hall for indoor pursuits like trampolining, badminton, table Tennis, dance and gymnastics too.